How do Vietnamese farmers live and work?

 A farmer works in Tra Que vegetable village. ©Vietnamdrive

-These eco-tours cannot cover all activities of farmers in Vietnam and their life, but they can support you to experience little or more of what they do.
-These activities will become bonus feelings for you to understand more about the farmer’s life in the country.
+These eco-tours cannot cover all the activities of farmers in Vietnam and their lives, but the tours can help you experience little or more of what they do.
+These activities will become bonus feelings for you to understand more about the farmer’s life.

 captcha